Frequently asked questions

 Autorun does not work for USB keys?

-It looks like the autorun functionality has been blocked for Windows 7 and higher.
+It looks like Microsoft has blocked the autorun functionality for Windows 7 and higher.

 Is there a user forum where Kiwix users can help each other out?